-Once over the underground vault, the bottom of the transfer cask has a sliding door that can move out of the way so the MPC-37 canister (approx. 104,000 lbs) can be lowered into the vault.
+Once over the underground vault, the bottom of the transfer cask has a sliding door that can move out of the way so the MPC-37 canister can be lowered into the vault.
 (Figure 1).

 The rigging holding the canister lowered all the way, and workers thought the canister had successfully been lowered into the vault.
-However, the bottom of the canister had become lodged on the top of the alignment ring, which exists about four feet from the top of the vault, and the MPC canister was only barely held by about 1/4 inch from falling about 18 feet into the vault.
+However, the bottom of the canister had become lodged on the top of the MPC Guide Ring, which exists about four feet from the top of the vault, and the MPC canister was only barely held by about 1/4 inch from falling about 18 feet into the vault.
 (Figure 2).